 Animations not based on physics—such as those built with

-Whereas, animations built by with physics-based animation APIs such as
+Animations built by with physics-based animation APIs, such as

 Animate layout changes

 On Android 4.4 (API level 19) and higher, you can use the transition framework to create animations when you swap the layout within the current activity or fragment.
-All you need to do is specify the starting and ending layout, and what type of animation you want to use.
+All you need to do is specify the starting and ending layout and what type of animation you want to use.
 Then the system figures out and executes an animation between the two layouts.
-You can use this to swap out the entire UI or to move/replace just some views.
+You can use this to swap out the entire UI or to move or replace just some views.

 For example, when the user taps an item to see more information, you can replace the layout with the item details, applying a transition like the one shown in figure 5.